Taidō: International spread

-Taidō is practiced in Japan, Sweden, Finland, Portugal, Denmark, Norway, France, Germany, Great Britain, the Netherlands, Australia, Canada and the United States.
+Taidō is practiced in Japan, Sweden, Finland, Portugal, Denmark, Norway, France, Germany, the United Kingdom, the Netherlands, Australia, Canada and the United States.

 There are an estimated 10,000 to 15,000 Taidoka worldwide, most of them in Japan.
 In Europe, Finland and Sweden are the countries with the most athletes.
 The world association, the World Taido Federation, was founded in 1985.

-In Finland
+Finland

 Taido first arrived in Finland in Lahti in 1972.
 It was brought by the Japanese student Minoru Okanda, 2nd dan.
 He appeared at the Sugata judo exercises in Lahti, after which he asked if people there would like to start practising a new sport.

 The first Taidoka were the Judoka of the Lahti Sugata, who were impressed by Okanda's powerful technique and fast movement.
 Taido was started to be practiced under Genseidojo, which was the Taido section of Lahti Sugata.

 The Suomen Taidoliitto (Finnish Taido Association) was founded in 1981, and it operated as the umbrella organization of all Finnish art clubs until 31 December 2013.
 Since 2011, the Finnish Taido Association was first a member of the Finnish Karate Association, and on 31 December 2013, after the dissolution of the Finnish Taido Association, its member clubs became directly members of the Karate Association as of 1 January 2014.
 Since then, the former arts association has formed an arts college in the Finnish Karate Association.
 Taido's sports college acts as a link between all Finnish Taido clubs and as an advocate for the sport in Finland and is called :fi:Suomen Taido.

-In Sweden
+Sweden

 Taido came to Sweden and outside Japan via Kauko Korhonen who founded the club Taidokan in Stenungsund, which was the first in Sweden/Europe.
 In Sweden, Taido is organized through the Swedish Budo and Martial Arts Association.

-In the United States
+United States

 According to American Taido Association, the presence of Taido in United States is extremely limited, with merely a single dojo situated in Peachtree Corners, Georgia.
 However, the association is aiming to expand in the future.

 Multiple university clubs, all acting as branches of the dojo in Peachtree Corners, exist in the Southeastern United States, including at the University of Georgia, Georgia Institute of Technology, and Mississippi State University.
 Occasional Taido seminars are taught through the Dartmouth Japan Society at Dartmouth College in New Hampshire.
 Fort Lauderdale, Florida once hosted a branch of the Peachtree Corners dojo, but is now defunct.

 Elsewhere

 In Germany, since October 2011 there is an association in Lübeck (Uni-Dojo Zanshin Lübeck).

 Taido was established in Norway in 2009.
 Currently, Halden Taido Club is the only club in Norway.

-Australia haa Taido clubs in UNSW Sydney and Victoria University Melbourne.
+Australia has Taido clubs in UNSW Sydney and Victoria University Melbourne.

 Great Britain too is currently limited to a single dojo situated in Exeter.